clee-dev/blockade.js/README.md

 *Contributions welcome!*

-Blockade.js is a library that provides an easy private blockchain storage solution.
+Blockade.js is a library that provides easy in-memory storage that's blockchain-powered, which provides an immutable history.

 # API